electyrion/designpatterns/src/main/java/singleton/README.md

 ## Singleton

+Think of a building with a `security` guard at the entrance.
+The security guard's job is to `make sure that only authorized people can enter the building`.
+However, there's `only one security guard` - if there were multiple guards, they might not know if someone had already been authorized to enter the building.
+The security guard is a singleton.

+In software development, the singleton pattern works in a similar way.
+Imagine you have a `piece of code that needs to be accessed from multiple parts` of your program.
+However, you want to make sure that only one instance of the code is created - if there were multiple instances, they might `not be aware of each other` and could cause problems.
+The singleton pattern provides a way to `ensure that only one instance` of the code is created and accessed.

+For example, imagine you have a program that needs to access a database.
+You want to `make sure that only one connection to the database is created and used throughout the program`.
+The singleton pattern provides a way to ensure that only one instance of the database connection is created and used.

+So, in short, the singleton design pattern is a way of ensuring that only one instance of a piece of code is created and accessed.
+Just like a building might have only one security guard to ensure that only authorized people enter, a software program might use the singleton pattern to ensure that only one instance of a piece of code is created and accessed.

 - Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance [source](https://refactoring.guru/design-patterns/singleton)

 ## Intent